 Driving between South Wales and the West Country?
 The M49 is for you.

-Even more than the M26, this road is truly a glorified sliproad.
-It connects traffic going between the South West (and Bristol) with Wales via the Second Severn Crossing.
+Some little motorways have been described as nothing more than glorified sliproads.
+More than anywhere else, that is true of the M49, which runs for just five miles between the M4 Second Severn Crossing and the M5 at Avonmouth, with no intermediate junctions.
+It provides a direct route for traffic going between the South West (and Bristol) and Wales, avoiding Almondsbury Interchange.
 And it does absolutely nothing else.
-In fact, because it only links two other motorways, it is the only motorway in the UK that you can only reach by motorway - there is no way on from ordinary roads .
+In fact, because it only links the M4 and M5, it is the only motorway in the UK that you can only reach by motorway — there is no way on from ordinary roads.

-Motorway numbering conventions suggest that since the M49 lies south of the M4, it should really have a number beginning with 3.
-M39 anyone?
+Motorway numbering conventions suggest that — because the M49 lies south of the M4 — it should really have a number beginning with a 3.
+M39, perhaps?

 |Finish||Severn Beach (M4)|